Dav1dParker/matchmaking-backend/README.md

 # Matchmaking Simulation Backend

-This repository contains a small C++20 matchmaking system intended as a showcase project (e.g., for a Riot Games internship application).
+This repository contains a small C++20 matchmaking system intended as a showcase project.
 The project simulates players joining a queue and being matched into balanced 5v5 games, using a gRPC backend and a separate simulation client.

 ## Overview